Semiring Provenance for Lightweight Description Logics: Properties of the Provenance Semantics

-Inspired by Definition~3 and Properties~1 and~3 of~\citeauthor{DBLP:conf/kr/BourgauxBPT22} \citeyear{DBLP:conf/kr/BourgauxBPT22}, the theorems in this subsection show that under some restrictions on the semirings, our semiring provenance definition satisfies properties that are expected for a provenance semantics.
+Inspired by the generic definition of a provenance semantics for Datalog queries and properties proposed by~\citet[Definition~3 and Properties~1 and~3]{DBLP:conf/kr/BourgauxBPT22}, we show in this section that under some restrictions on the semiring, our semiring provenance definition satisfies properties that are expected for a provenance semantics.